4 American soldiers who went missing in Lithuania have died, NATO leader says

 A U.S. official would say only that the four soldiers were involved in a training accident.
 The official, who spoke on condition of anonymity, would not comment on the status of the soldiers.

+Lithuania's military said later on X that the deaths were not yet confirmed and that a rescue operation was “intensively ongoing.”

+“Four United States soldiers and one tracked vehicle have gone missing during an exercise at a training ground in Lithuania.
+At the moment, there is no evidence or information confirming the death of the troops,” the Lithuanian Armed Forces said in the statement.

-Rutte said during a trip to Warsaw that he had received word of the deaths of the four soldiers and that his thoughts were with their families and with the United States.
+Rutte said during a trip to Warsaw that he had received word of the deaths of the four soldiers while he was delivering a lecture, and that his thoughts were with their families and with the United States.

 “This is still early news so we do not know the details.
 This is really terrible news and our thoughts are with the families and loved ones," Rutte told reporters in Warsaw.